chrisq21/gatsby-yahoo-finance-api/README.md

 ## Available data

-- Historical (and current at the time of build) pricing data and metadata for an individual stock or many stocks.
+- Historical (and at the time of build) pricing data and metadata for an individual stock or many stocks.
 - Balance sheet data for an individual stock
 - "Market Mover" data. (x number of stocks with the largest gains, losses, and most active trading at time of build).